Plus-Ultra-Consulting/awesomeEvents/README.md

 ### Deploy

-Finally, run following command in the terminal / CLI / etc. to start the server:
+Finally, run the following command in the terminal / CLI / etc. to start the server:

 ```bash
 docker compose up -d